This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

 Taking care of your bread maker

 The bread maker has certainly revolutionized life in the kitchen.
-It’s no longer necessary to do the hard work in order to get that lovely smell of fresh bread all around your house.
-However, the fact that it has made things so easy for us means that we sometimes forget to take proper care of it.
+It’s no longer necessary to do the hard work to get that lovely smell of fresh bread all around your house.
+However, it has made things so easy for us that we sometimes forget to take proper care of it.

 Routine maintenance is actually fairly simple and should be done frequently.
 Maybe that’s why we’re sometimes tempted to neglect it.
 In fact, routine cleaning of the machine should occur after each new loaf is baked.